Policies and funding

 For full details of the process of applying for a place at RNIB Three Spires Academy, please visit our Admissions Webpage.

-Download the PDF version of our admissions policy (PDF, 201 KB)
+Download the word version of our admissions policy (word, 201 KB)

-Download the Word version of our admissions policy (Word, 174 KB).
+Download the Word version of our attendance policy (Word, 174 KB).

 We aim to provide a caring and friendly environment so that every child can reach her/his full potential.
 We encourage everyone at Three Spires, children and adults, to be polite, kind and helpful and to show respect for other people and their property.
 We reinforce these values through praise, encouragement and recognition of achievement.